Skip to content

 Orion constellation map by IAU and Sky&Telescope magazine

-Orion is a prominent feature of the night sky from November to May in the northern hemisphere and can also be seen in the early morning hours from late July to November.
-For southern observers, Orion is best seen during the summer months, appearing upside down.
+For observers in the northern hemisphere, Orion is prominent in the night sky from November to May and can also be seen in the early morning hours from late July to November.
+For southern observers, Orion appears upside down and is best seen during the summer months.

 The 10 brightest stars in Orion are Rigel (Beta Ori, mag.
 0.05 – 0.18), Betelgeuse (Alpha Ori, mag.
 0.0 – 1.3), Bellatrix (Gamma Ori, mag.
 1.59 to 1.64), Alnilam (Epsilon Ori, mag.
 1.64 – 1.74), Alnitak A (Zeta Ori A, mag.
 2.00), Saiph (Kappa Ori, mag.
 2.09), Mintaka AB (Delta Ori AB, mag.
 2.23), Hatysa (Iota Ori, mag.
 2.77), Tabit (Pi3 Ori, mag.
 3.16), and Eta Orionis (mag.
 3.31 – 3.6).